Paleo meatballs, Asian-style!

 - Combine the pork, green onions, coconut aminos, sesame oil, ginger, and fish sauce in a medium bowl.
 Mix until everything is combined but not over-mixed because that will make the meat tough.

 - Rolls the meat into balls.
 I used roughly a heaping tablespoon of meat per ball.
 Before cooking all the meat, I like to heat a tiny amount and check for flavor.
-If it needs more salt, add sea salt to suit your tastes before you proceed.
+If it needs more salt, add sea salt to suit your tastes before you go on.

 - Serve with your favorite dipping sauce!